xthecoolboy/unicron-bot/docs/COMMANDS.md

 Fully **Customizable** Configurations. including simplistic interactive configuration setups, to configure Unicron Bot functionality for your server.

-All commands below requires permission level `Server Administrator`
+> All commands on this category requires permission level `Server Administrator`

 | Name             | Description                                                  | Usage                                                      |
 | :--------------- | :----------------------------------------------------------- | :--------------------------------------------------------- |